 In order to remove a tag from a flow, enter panel view and hover over the tag you'd like to remove, then click X to delete it:

 Note, that in order to fully remove the tag as an option, you must delete the tag in the Manage Tags section (outlined below).

 Archiving, Deleting, and Restoring Flows

 To remove flows from your dashboard, you have the option to either archive or delete them.

 Archiving a flow is the first step to deleting it entirely.
 Doing so will unpublish the flow (if it is live), remove it from your dashboard, and place it in the "Archived" status.
 Deleting a flow will remove it permanently from your account, and will render all analytics and reporting around that flow inaccessible.

 To archive a flow:

 - Find the name of the flow you'd like to archive in your Appcues dashboard (at studio.appcues.com)

-- Click the menu control in the top righthand corner of the flow card and select "Archive" from the dropdown that appears.
+- Click ellipsis (...) the menu control in the top righthand corner of the flow card and select "Archive" from the dropdown that appears.

 To restore an archived flow:

 - At studio.appcues.com filter your dashboard by the Archived flow status

-- Click the menu in the top righthand corner of the flow card and select "Restore" from the dropdown that appears.
+- Click the ellipsis (...) menu in the top righthand corner of the flow card and select "Restore" from the dropdown that appears.

 To delete a flow:

 - At studio.appcues.com filter your dashboard by the Archived flow status.

-- Click the ellipsis (...) menu in the top righthand corner of the flow card and select the Delete icon on the left.
+- Click the ellipsis (...) menu in the top righthand corner of the flow card and select the "Delete" icon on the left.